FREE SHIPPING on orders of $85 or more

 Enormous variation in spelling and form characterizes those Italian names that originated in the medieval era.
 This is caused by two main factors: regional tradition, and inaccuracies in the recording process.
 Before the last few hundred years, scribes spelled names according to their sounds.
 Spelling variations were the unsurprising result.
 The variations of Rensi include Laurènzi, Lorenzi, Lorenzo,Laurenzi, Laurèntis, Laurentis, De Lorenzo, Di Lorenzo, De Lorenzis, De Laurenzis, De Laurentis, Lorenzetti, Lorenzetto, Lorenzini, Lorenzìn, Lorenzin, Lorenzni, Lorenn, Lorenzato, Lorenzutti, Lorenzùt, Rènzi, De Renzi, De Renzis, Rènsi, Renzo, Renza, Renzetti, Renzini, Renzni, Renzulli and many more.

-Another 201 words (14 lines of text) are included under the topic Early Rensi Notables in all our PDF Extended History products.
+Another 57 words (4 lines of text) are included under the topic Early Rensi Notables in all our PDF Extended History products and printed products wherever possible.

 Discovered in the immigration and passenger lists were a number of people bearing the name Rensi: Thomas Lorenzo, who arrived in New Orleans in 1778; Maria Lorenzo, who arrived in New Orleans in 1779; Carlo Lorenzetti arrived in Allegheny Pennsylvania in 1892.